Craig Wolfley: Personal life

-Wolfley attended South Hills Bible Chapel under the pastoral leadership of Dr. John H. Munro with two other notable Steelers, Mike Webster and Tunch Ilkin.
+Wolfley was an evangelical Christian.
+He attended South Hills Bible Chapel under the pastoral leadership of John Hay Munro with two other notable Steelers, Mike Webster and Tunch Ilkin.
+Ilkin has credited Wolfley with leading him to follow Jesus Christ.

-Wolfley and his wife Faith have three daughters, Megan, Hannah, and Esther, and three sons, Kyle, 'CJ', and 'Max'.
-Wolfley also has 4 children from a previous marriage.
-He and Faith are the former owners of the Wolfpack Boxing Club in Carnegie, PA (previously known as MASC & located in Bridgeville PA), where they taught boxing, martial arts and other athletics.
+Wolfley had three daughters with his wife, Faith, Megan, Hannah, and Esther, and three sons, Kyle, 'CJ', and Max.

+Two of those children are from a previous marriage.
+He and Faith were the former owners of the Wolfpack Boxing Club in Carnegie, Pennsylvania, where they taught boxing, martial arts and other athletics.

-He is the brother of Ron Wolfley, former running back of the Arizona Cardinals.
-Like his older brother, Ron is the color analyst for his former team and is also the co-host of a daily sports radio talk show “Wolf and Luke” on 98.7 FM in Phoenix.
+He was the brother of Ron Wolfley, former running back of the Arizona Cardinals and later their color analyst.
+The two Wolfley brothers were the first brothers to play for their NFL teams and then call their teams' radio broadcasts when the Steelers defeated the Cardinals 27–23 in Super Bowl XLIII.

+In 2025, Wolfley wrote and released an autobiography, If These Walls Could Talk: Stories from the Pittsburgh Steelers, which recounts his life story, from his NFL career to his radio broadcasting career.

+Wolfley died from cancer on March 10, 2025, at the age of 66.